 As you likely know, while one can install Windows 7 from an external hard drive, one can’t install the same to an external hard drive with default settings.
 For all those users waiting for a good workaround to install Vista, Windows 7 and Windows Server 2008 R2 to an external hard drive, here is the complete solution.

-Even though Windows recognizes and displays the USB hard drive in the installation screen, it doesn’t allow you install Windows on the same.
-So, if you want to install Windows 7 on an external hard drive you need to follow the steps given below.
-The procedure is simple but you need to install Windows Automated Installation Kit first to get some files.
+Even though Windows recognizes and displays the USB hard drive in the installation screen, it doesn’t allow you to install Windows on the same.
+When you attempt to install Windows 7 on an external drive, you get “Windows cannot be installed to this disk” error.

+So, if you want to install Windows 7 on an external hard drive, you need to follow the steps given below.
+The procedure is simple, but you need to install Windows Automated Installation Kit (WAIK) first to get some files.
 We would like to thank fujianabc @ boot-land forum for this workaround.

 # An external hard drive formatted with NTFS